lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 In the former example, the formatting will be broken if the function is renamed.
 In the latter example, parameters, which go second on the lines are hard to notice.

-A bottomline: here's the prioritized order, in which the arguments are formatted, depending on the available space:
+Bottom line: here's the prioritized order, in which the arguments are formatted, depending on the available space:

 **Do**: